Gamma Nova Strategy

 Trade Size & Allocations

-The strategy is designed for clients starting with up to $1,000 of risk per trade, though some trades may risk as little as $250, all at 1x scale.
+The strategy is designed for clients starting with up to $1,500 of risk per trade (1x scale), though some trades risk as little as $500 depending on signal strength, liquidity, and number of open positions.
+However, average position sizes for Core Trades will generally be between $800-$1200 per trade at 1x scale.

-Clients should understand that some trades may expire worthless (-100%).
-No stop losses are used; the premium paid represents the maximum defined risk.
-Positions may still be closed early if signal conditions change.
+Clients should understand that some positions can and will expire worthless (-100%).
+No stop losses are used; the premium paid represents the defined risk.
+However, trades may be closed early if sentiment or signal conditions change.

-Auto-trading allows clients to onboard at any time, start at 1x scale, and scale as their account grows while preserving proportional exposure and hedge ratios.
+Auto-trading allows new clients to onboard at any time, begin at 1x scale, and scale up as their account grows — while maintaining proportional structure and hedge ratios.

 Risk Budgets & Scaling